makeabhishek/Wave-Equation/sensitivityKernel.md

  Further if in above integral equation upper limit is variable (for example $\int_{a}^{x}$) and lower limit is constant, then these equations are called **Volterra equation** of 1st and 2nd kind.
 On the other hand if both upper limit and lower limits are constant (example $\int_{a}^{b}$), it is known as **Fredholm interal equation** of 1st and 2nd kind.
  + When $f(x) =0$ in above equations, these are called **homogeneous integral equations**.

+ ### What does "kernel" represent in integral kernel?
+In algebra, the term kernel of a homomorphism refers to the inverse image of the zero element.
+In functional analysis, there is the term "integral kernel".
+Examples are Possion kernel, Dirichlet kernel etc. \
+In simple language it denotes the inner part.
+According to dictionary, kernel is "the important, central part of anything".
+(This is the third meaning in Chambers Concise Dictionary).
+From O.E. cyrnel=corn,grain + dimin. suffix -el). \
+An integral kernel is, of course, **an integrable generalization** $𝐾(𝑥,𝑦)$ of a matrix $𝑀_{𝑗,𝑘}$.
+You could very loosely call this a "kernel" in the sense of the "core" of the formula for a integral linear operator.  \

 #### Kerenel and Different kinds of Kernels in Integral Equations -
 The function $k(x,t)$ is known as kernel of the integral equation.
   + Symmetric kernel: A kernel $k(x,t)$ is said to be symmetric or hermitian, if $k(x,t)=k(t,x)$, where $k$ stands for complex conjugate of $k$.
 In case of symmetric kernel $k(x,t)$, $\rightarrow k(x,t)=k(t,x)$